- BY Francesca Sella

 Under the Home Office guidance, there are very few safeguards in place at this stage.
 All that is needed is for two officers (one of whom needs to be a Chief Immigration Officer or Higher Executive Officer) to agree on an initial decision that the child presents as significantly over 18 for them to be able to assess them as an adult.
 Unhelpfully, no social worker needs to be present during this assessment.

 This is particularly concerning when thinking about the point in time in which these assessments are carried out.
 In most cases, young people will go through these initial assessments as soon as they enter the country.
-This will follow weeks, if not months, of being malnourished, sleep deprived and very often having being subject to physical and psychological abuse during their journey.
-Whilst the Home Office guidance acknowledges that there is a wide margin of error at this stage, in practice, it is hard to see how all of these factors can be taken into account when the assessment itself is solely based on the young person’s presentation.
+This will follow weeks, if not months, of being malnourished, sleep deprived and very often having been subject to physical and psychological abuse during their journey.
+Whilst the Home Office guidance acknowledges that there is a wide margin of error at this stage, in practice it is hard to see how all of these factors can be taken into account when the assessment itself is solely based on the young person’s presentation.

 Duties of local authorities & full age assessments